 3.M.5 Find the area of a rectangle with whole-number side lengths by modeling with unit squares, and show that the area is the same as would be found by multiplying the side lengths.
 Identify and draw rectangles with the same perimeter and different areas or with the same area and different perimeters.

-3.M.6 Multiply side lengths to find areas of rectangles with whole-number side lengths to solve real-world problems and other mathematical problems involving shapes, and represent whole-number products as rectangular areas in mathematical reasoning.
+3.M.6 Multiply side lengths to find areas of rectangles with whole-number side lengths to solve real-world problems and other mathematical problems, and represent whole-number products as rectangular areas in mathematical reasoning.

 3.DA.2 Generate measurement data by measuring lengths with rulers to the nearest quarter of an inch.
 Display the data by making a line plot, where the horizontal scale is marked off in appropriate units, such as whole numbers, halves, or quarters.